 It is a discriminatory practice, in matters related to employment, to harass an individual on any of the prohibited grounds of discrimination: race, national or ethnic origin, colour, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, genetic characteristics, disability, or conviction for an offence for which a pardon has been granted or in respect of which a record suspension has been ordered.
 It includes any comment or conduct based on the grounds listed above, that offends or humiliates.
-Discriminatory harassment will have taken place if it is known or ought to have reasonably been known that the behaviour in question was unwelcome or inappropriate in the workplace.
 Discrimination on the basis of childbirth and pregnancy is covered under the category - sex.

-The normal exercise of management rights, in particular the right to assign tasks and the right to reprimand or impose discipline under the terms of this Agreement, are not defined as harassment.
+The normal exercise of management rights, in particular the right to assign tasks and the right to reprimand or impose discipline under the terms of this Agreement, is not defined as harassment.